ajon1/Coding-Test/README.md

 Instead:

-1. Click the green **"Use this template"** button on the top right.
+1. Click the green **"Use this template"** button on the top right (you must be signed in to GitHub to see the button).
 2. Select **"Create a new repository"** under your own GitHub account.
 3. Set the repository to **Private**.
 4. Complete the exercise inside your new repository.